veaba/tensorflow-docs/docs/tf.train/get_checkpoint_state.md

 ```
 If the "checkpoint" file contains a valid CheckpointState proto, returns it.
 #### Args:
-- checkpoint_dir: The directory of checkpoints.
+- `checkpoint_dir`: The directory of checkpoints.
-- latest_filename: Optional name of the checkpoint file.
+- `latest_filename`: Optional name of the checkpoint file.
 Default to 'checkpoint'.
 #### Returns:
 A CheckpointState if the state was available, None otherwise.
 #### Raises:
-- ValueError: if the checkpoint read doesn't have model_checkpoint_path set.
+- `ValueError`: if the checkpoint read doesn't have model_checkpoint_path set.